Religious Freedom Argument

 Within these freedoms – religion, speech, press – there are lines that cannot be crossed.
 Each individual has the freedom and right to possess the mental consciousness that grants them a belief.
 They can act on those conceptions of freedoms so long as it does not infringe on another person’s freedoms, so long as it does not violate any general principles ordained in law.
 Hemeyer explains, “clearly some actions cannot be condoned, such as the torture of people or animals or random terror attacks on civilian populations.
 Other actions, if permitted, would utterly disrupt the social order, such as the refusal to be bound by any laws” (Hemeyer, 2016).

-Our country continues to weave its way through challenges understanding freedom clauses, and likely forever will.
+Our country continues to weave its way through the challenges of understanding freedom clauses, and likely forever will.
 The unforeseen circumstances that will befall our nation spur knee-jerk reactions.
 We come to observe new dangers to ourselves, our children, our country, and we rally the troops, and legislators, to save us from certain death, or at least discomfort.
 We have witnessed this repeatedly in our past, and we continue to use too narrow a spectrometer when evaluating the similarities to whatever the current tone of fear is that rushes over us.

 Religious freedom is alive and well in the United States.
 However, we must remain ever vigilant to the infringements that begin dictating how we need to believe and what forms of belief are acceptable.
 Even when these infringements affect only one neighbor, we need to conscientiously evaluate how that restriction will come back to haunt us.